Differences Between Curtains, Drapes, Shades, and Blinds

 The most popular in the bedroom are blackout styles, which keep the room dark enough for a good night’s sleep.
 They are an excellent option for anyone who needs to sleep during the day, such as night-shift workers.

 Draperies are indeed an investment that requires adequate care to maintain their quality.
-Once installed, it’s easy to forget that they may readily accumulate dust and debris and will ultimately need to be cleaned.
+Once installed, it’s easy to forget that they may readily accumulate dust and debris and ultimately need cleaning.

-If you take your time, though, you will have clean and fresh drapes that seem brand new.
+If you take your time, you will have clean, fresh drapes that seem brand new.
 If you don’t want to clean the curtains yourself, you may hire a professional drapery cleaning service to do it for you.

 Before washing, remove any pins, hangers, and other hardware from your drapes; otherwise, the fabric and washer may be damaged.